buildtesters/buildtest/docs/getting_started.rst

     +---------+----------+---------------------+

-If you want to retrieve the latest test result you can use **--latest** option which will retrieve the last record, in this same example we will retrieve test id `5c87978b`.
+If you want to retrieve the latest test result you can use ``--latest`` option which will retrieve the last record, in the same example we will retrieve test id `5c87978b`.

 .. code-block::